 There is no doubt at all that the Goldendoodle is a very attractive dog indeed.
 It inherits the cheeky and personable traits of both the Poodle and the Golden Retriever, with a pretty face, large eyes and an endearing smile, and it is a well-proportioned dog that generally follows the stance of the Retriever.

-The coat can be in many forms: most Goldendoodles have a loose and wavy coat, which is very attractive and needs little maintenance.
+The coat can be in many forms: most have a loose and wavy coat, which is very attractive and needs little maintenance.
 Others may have a coat that is curly, and these are the dogs that shed the lowest amount.
-You may also find Goldendoodles that have straight hair, and again this is a low maintenance look that is very popular.
+You may also find some that have straight hair, and again this is a low maintenance look that is very popular.

 As the dog is a cross-breed there is no guarantee as to what the breeder will end up with, but a reputable breeder will be able to get repeat results as they will know and understand the parent animals.
 As for colours, there’s a wealth of choice!

 Thanks to the different colours of Poodles in particular, a Goldendoodle may not be – as its name suggests – entirely golden!
-In fact, there are perhaps more potential colour combinations with Goldendoodles than with most other crossbreeds, so you may find that your dog has a coat in any of the following:
+In fact, there are perhaps more potential colour combinations than with most other crossbreeds, so you may find that your dog has a coat in any of the following:

 These are the general colours for Goldendoodles, and each is very attractive, plus you may find some dogs that have two or more of the colours, for added interest and attractiveness.